h2oai/docs-issues/.github/ISSUE_TEMPLATE/haic-engine-issues-requests.md

 ---
-name: "Issue/request fo an engine"
+name: "Issue/request for an engine"
 about: Create a documentation issue/request for an engine in HAIC
 title: "[HAIC-ENGINE]"
 labels: area/documentation, haic-engine